 Its accuracy is rated at 0.5%, 600V Cat III safety rated, and it’s small and lightweight enough for one-handed use and to fit in your tool bag.
 It requires 2 AAA batteries to use (batteries not included) and has automatic shutdown.
 Users loved this multimeter’s ease of use and reported accurate readings.

-It’s important to note, however, that the screen isn’t backlit, so you will have to be working in a well-lit area to use it and it has no amp measurement.
+It’s important to note, however, that the screen isn’t backlit, so you will have to work in a well-lit area to use it, and it has no amp measurement.

 2. Innova 3340 Automotive Digital Multimeter (10 MegOhm/UL)